 At the other end of the spectrum, I have noticed that when they improve their diets, they appear to be at a much lower risk of these “episodes” getting the better of them – however, this is only anecdotal.

 Honestly, there isn’t much research regarding actual nutritional interventions.
-Prior to a recent study called The SMILES Trial, there actually were not any randomised controlled trials on the topic, which is crazy.
+Prior to a recent study called The SMILES Trial, there actually were not any randomised controlled trials on the topic/ That is is crazy.

 This was the study that piqued my interest in the topic.
 Before this, there was a clear observational link that was backed by research to a certain degree, but there were no actual interventions that had been shown to improve symptoms.